Thanks for the review Mr.Computah! Awesome constructive criticism and pointers. I will be taking a look into those points you mentioned

 That’s all for now!
 Thank you for joining us here at the AL Autos booth here at the 2018 Antiyita International Motor Show!
 Next place you will see us is at Pebble Beach Concours d’Elegance!
 Our release schedule can be found here!

-AL Autos Official: An Announcement
+AL Autos Official: 2020 Aurum Specifications Released!

 For a whole bunch of reasons, I entered late the third press day of four, and I could not do any test drives this day.
 Anyway, it’s getting a bit thin now news-wise.
 Haapala is showing its roots in a nation that loves motorsports and have raised many stars by showing both street and rally trim, with the street trim not being much tamer.
 HOLTS revealed their BQX4-SUV, which I think is missing something when it comes to looks, it’s just a bit bland and incomplete, but of course, only a test drive can speak about the rest.
 WESTWARD is showing their Shark EX spots car and the El Verano ST sedan that we probably will take for a spin too.
 AL revealed another supercar again, the Actio, the looks are not far from those of the Erucae but being a step further upmarket with starting at 774 hp, after the highest trims of the Erucae.
 Not a day with much happening really, thank god it was like this today…